OSGeo/grass/lib/python/docs/src/pygrass_vector.rst

 Introduction to Vector classes
 ==============================

-Details about the GRASS vector architecture can be found in the `GRASS GIS 7 Programmer's Manual: GRASS Vector Library <http://grass.osgeo.org/programming7/vectorlib.html>`_
+Details about the GRASS GIS vector architecture can be found in the `GRASS GIS 7 Programmer's Manual: GRASS Vector Library <http://grass.osgeo.org/programming7/vectorlib.html>`_

 PyGrass has two classes for vector maps: :ref:`Vector-label` and :ref:`VectorTopo-label`.
-As the names suggest, the Vector class is for vector maps, while VectorTopo opens vector maps with GRASS topologies.
+As the names suggest, the Vector class is for vector maps, while VectorTopo opens vector maps with `GRASS GIS topology <http://grass.osgeo.org/programming7/vlibTopology.html>`_.
 VectorTopo is an extension of the Vector class, so supports all the Vector class methods, with additions.

 .. _Vector-label: